miselin/rustic/README.md

 spinning status indicator in the bottom right corner, and echoes characters entered on the keyboard.
 Keyboard LEDs work too.

+## Building Rustic

+To build, follow the steps in the following sections to create a `config.mk` file, and then run `make -B`.
+The `-B` option forces a rebuild of all targets, which is currently necessary until a mechanism for detecting that files in a module have changed is added.

 ## Build Configuration

 Create a file `config.mk` in the root directory of the repository.